For tutorials on how to use the new Gutenberg content editor, go here:

 Tip #1 - Keyboard Shortcuts For Power Users

-As well as using the buttons in the toolbar menu, you can use the power key combinations below as you type.
-This will help you get work done faster …
+In addition to using the menu buttons on your content editor toolbar, you can use the power key combinations below as you type.
+This can help you work faster …

 Additional Formatting Shortcuts

 Prior to the release of version 4.5, WordPress introduced formatting shortcuts for lists and headings.
-In WordPress 4.5 you can now also use formatting shortcuts for horizontal lines and code …
+In WP v.
+4.5 you can now also use formatting shortcuts for horizontal lines and code …

-Add 3 horizontal dashes to create a horizontal line and enclose your text in backticks to turn it into <code> …
+Add three horizontal dashes to insert a horizontal line and enclose your text in backticks to turn your highlighted text into <code> …

 (Formatting Shortcuts – Backticks)